git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 But there is MUCH more!
 If you keep the Shift button pressed and press one of the five Scene Launch buttons you will change the main modes of the script:

-* 1st button: Session mode (the basic functionality)
+* 1st button: Session mode - if already enabled toggles the birds-eye view
 * 2nd button: Play mode, allows you to play notes in different scales
 * 3rd button: Drum sequencer (as known from the Push) - Requires a selected midi clip
 * 4th button: Note sequencer (as known from the Push) - Requires a selected midi clip